gudjonss12/gudjonss12-tictactoe/self-assessment.md

 Outline what script files you created and the purpose of each file.
 Each file should be commented.
 This could be

-- Docker build

-- Docker compose

-- AWS Provisioning

-- Other scripts
+- Docker build - Ran during the Acceptance stage.
+Builds docker image with latest git commit hash as tag.

+- Docker compose - Used whenever docker-compose up is ran.
+Settings file for which images to run.
+Tells the images what ports to listen to and othet settings.

+- buildscript.sh - Ran during commit satge.
+Cleans up old files no longer needed.
+Runs npm install for client/server, builds the program, runs unit tests and copies required files to the build directory.

 ## Testing & logic